openresty/stapxx/README.markdown

 Note the `-I ./tapset` option that specifies the search path for the stap++ tapset modules.

 Unlike `stap`, only the used stapset modules are processed so as to reduce startup time.

+One can `@use` multiple modules like this

+    @use kernel.socket
+    @use nginx.upstream

+All those macro variables are free to use in the tapset module files.

 Author
 ======